 A betting exchange provides that action and reaction on a more aggregated and decentralized scale.
 In an exchange environment, offers are made or taken so that each relative party is quickly reaching their equilibrium point.
 Many sportsbooks now rely on the pricing of a betting exchange to see how a market is being shaped.

-Building on the value that market makers provide in your betting process, Unabated will soon be unveiling an odds screen that keys on providing real-time odds from the key market makers who set the betting line in the industry.
-It will also feature the Unabated Line, a unique sharp line not offered elsewhere.
+Building on the value that market makers provide in your betting process, Unabated offers odds screens that provide you with real-time odds from the key market makers who set the betting line in the industry.
+We also feature the Unabated Line, a unique sharp line not offered elsewhere.
 By paying attention to market makers we hope to enable you to see not only where the odds are, but where they are going.
+Find the odds screens below for each sport –